python/devguide/getting-started/pull-request-lifecycle.rst

 Fixing typos and grammatical errors in documentation is a contribution that does not require a linked issue.
-The most appropriate place for such fixes is the :cpy-file:`Doc/` directory (end-user documentation).
+The most appropriate place for such fixes are the :cpy-file:`Doc/` (end-user documentation) and :cpy-file:`InternalDocs/` directories.

 Keep typo-fix PRs **small and focused**.
 Large PRs that touch many unrelated files